tholzschuh/tholzschuh.github.io/posts/2021-01-12-using-latex-with-hakyll.md

 Since [Hakyll](https://jaspervdj.be/hakyll/) is tightly integrated with [Pandoc](https://pandoc.org/), it's easy to use LaTeX with Hakyll by enabling Pandoc's LaTeX compile features.
 Most explanations I found online, like [this](http://travis.athougies.net/posts/2013-08-13-using-math-on-your-hakyll-blog.html) one, seem to be quite outdated though and they don't work verbatim.

 The basic idea still is to set up a custom pandoc compiler using the
 ```haskell
 pandocCompilerWith :: ReaderOptions -> WriterOptions -> Compiler (Item String)
 ```
 function, but the internals used in the `WriterOptions` have changed.
-Specifically, enabling several extensions at once is no longer passed around as a `Set Extension`, but there is a new data type `Extensions` introduced to handle several Extensions at once.
+Specifically, enabling several extensions at once is no longer passed around as a `Set Extension`.
+Instead, there is a new data type `Extensions` introduced to handle several Extensions at once.

 The following code seems to work for me:
 ```haskell